-The Geomorphology and Land Use Dynamics Program is part of the Division of Earth Sciences (EAR).
+The Hydrologic Sciences Program is part of the Surface Earth Processes (SEP) Section of the Division of Earth Sciences (EAR).
 EAR provides funding for the conduct of research concerning the solid Earth and its surface environment.
-EAR supports investigations of the Earth's structure, composition, evolution, and the interaction of the lithosphere with the Earth's biosphere, atmosphere, and hydrosphere.
-In addition, EAR provides support for instrumental and observational infrastructure, cyberinfrastructure, and innovative educational and outreach activities.
-Projects may employ any combination of field, laboratory, and computational studies with observational, theoretical, or experimental approaches.
-Support is available for research and research infrastructure through grants, contracts, and cooperative agreements awarded in response to investigator-initiated proposals from U.S. universities and other eligible organizations.
+In addition, EAR provides some support for instrumental and observational infrastructure, cyberinfrastructure, and innovative educational and outreach activities.
+Projects may employ combinations of field, laboratory, and computational studies with observational, theoretical, modelling or experimental approaches.
+Support is available for research, synthesis research and research infrastructure through grants, contracts, and cooperative agreements awarded in response to investigator-initiated proposals from U.S. universities and other eligible organizations.
 EAR will consider co-funding of projects with other agencies and supports international work and collaborations.